 The race will run again next year so you have plenty of time to get a team together and build a raft!

-This year 2019, the course will start and finish at Colt Hill Wharf.
-The turnaround point will be Lodge Copse Bridge.
-This gives a total distance of 2.2Km (1.36 Miles) the course for 2018 was 2.6Km (1.6 Miles).
-The interval between starts will be reduced from 10 minutes to 5 minutes to allow more 'interaction' on the water between teams.
+For 2019, the course started and finished at Colt Hill Wharf.
+The turnaround point was Lodge Copse Bridge.
+This gave a total distance of 2.2Km (1.36 Miles) the course for 2018 was 2.6Km (1.6 Miles).
+The interval between starts was reduced from 10 minutes to 5 minutes to allow more 'interaction' on the water between teams.